Last Updated on April 20, 2023

 What do you think?
 Would you be deterred from buying a book that had writing in it?

 A couple of the moms at the baby shower said, “You can never have too many baby blankets.”
 I don’t know if that’s true.
-But, what I do know is baby blankets make great “wrapping paper.”
+But, what I do know is baby blankets make excellent “wrapping paper.”

 Instead of going with traditional wrapping paper, tie your present up with a cute baby blanket or an organic crib sheet.

 Growing up, my mom and I would always make sure our wrapping was a present too.
 Think about putting your gift inside of a diaper bag, a basket, a diaper stacker, or even a sheet set.